 I am yet to read of any man that understands foreign policy, diplomacy and large project management better than Nehemiah.
 When Artaxerxes made him governor, he gave him support.
 Nehemiah worked for that support.
 The king provided him with resources.
 And even though enemies came, during the rebuilding, he was able to execute the mission at a very short time.

 Persia was the superpower; Nehemiah had the support of the best military and the strongest economy behind him.
 He succeeded.
-Yes, Persia partly funded the rebuilding of the Temple which Babylon (modern Iraq) had destroyed.
+Yes, Persia partly funded the rebuilding of the city wall which Babylon (modern Iraq) had destroyed.
 Power was shifting rapidly: from Babylon to Persia, and Rome.
 It continues to modern America, from Great Britain!

 Nehemiah was brilliant – he understood the challenges in the region with all the battles.
 He could not have accomplished anything without the authority and support of the king.
 He mastered the art of diplomacy – the Nehemiah Diplomacy.